March 10th is here and with it, the excitement and sometimes anxiety as families hear about private school admission decisions.

 What should you do?
 Attend Revisit day and sign your enrollment contract and pay your deposit by the due date.

-You may find that you are accepted to your first choice school, but you are waitlisted for Financial Aid.
+You may find that you are accepted to your first-choice school, but you are waitlisted for Financial Aid.
 Schools receive more requests for aid than they can accommodate.
 Where to allocate Financial Aid resources is determined by an in-depth process.
-Your family may have applied for Financial Aid, but learns they are not eligible and therefore no award is given.
+Your family may have applied for Financial Aid, but learned they are not eligible, and therefore no award is given.
 Another possibility is your family is eligible for aid, but the family has been placed on the Financial Aid waitlist.
 Being placed on the Financial Aid waitlist means you need to wait to see if other accepted students decline their offer and the offer is made to you.
-The last possibility is you are accepted, your family is eligible for financial aid, but the school does not have the resources to grant you the aid you need and grants none.
+The last possibility is you are accepted, and your family is eligible for financial aid, but the school does not have the resources to grant you the aid you need and grants none.

 If you are granted Financial Aid, you will need to reapply each and every year you are at school.